Amarna art: Background and history

 Shortly after taking the throne, Amenhotep IV adopted a policy of religious reform centering on the Aten.
 While it is not clear if he held that the Aten was the only god (monotheism), he clearly regarded it as the only deity worthy of his worship (monolatry).
 To pay homage to his chosen god, Amenhotep IV changed his name to Akhenaten.

 Throughout his rule, Akhenaten tried to change many aspects of Egyptian culture to celebrate or praise his god.
 He moved the royal capital to the city now known as Amarna and erected a number of palaces and temples there.
 He also extended his reforms to the style and usage of art.

-The end of the Amarna period is unclear, as records from the time are sketchy.
+The end of the Amarna period is unclear, as records from the time are sparse.
 However, it is clear that around the beginning of the reign of Tutankhamun, about four years after Akhenaten's death, conservative forces led by the temple priests reimposed the old religion.
 The new capital was abandoned, and traces of his monuments elsewhere defaced.
 Remains of Amarna art are therefore concentrated in Amarna itself, with other remains at Karnak, where large reliefs in the style were dismantled, and the blocks turned round to face inwards when a later building was constructed using them.
 These were only rediscovered in recent decades.